-tome Bob Pins non.
-If you were to why not be practic Bob Pins that will tely, inersibly.
-I refer w process.
-They never cut or in, they just won't fall out.
-This theory.
-A scientific liboratory test ong Bob Pins retain their original preading after having been forced open times.
-All of which means that DeLong ill keep your curls and waves in place."
+"They are finished by a new process.
+They never cut or pull the hair.
+Best of all, they just won't fall out.
+This statement is not just theory.
+A scientific laboratory test shows that DeLong Bob Pins retain their original shape without spreading after having been forced open thousands of times.
+All of which means that DeLong Bob Pins will keep your curls and waves in place."